denuwan-yasodhana/prosthetic-hand/README.md

 # 🦾 Prosthetic Hand Control

 ## 🔍 Problem
 Can a prosthetic hand be controlled without relying on external physical objects?
-Traditional methods often require additional tools or devices, limiting the user's ability to perform tasks naturally.

 ## 💡 Solution
 This challenge can be addressed using Electromyography (EMG) muscle sensors.
 These sensors detect the electrical activity produced by muscles, allowing the prosthetic hand to be controlled directly by the user's muscle movements, providing a more intuitive and seamless control mechanism.